helix-editor/helix/book/src/guides/adding_languages.md

 3. Refer to the
    [tree-sitter website](https://tree-sitter.github.io/tree-sitter/3-syntax-highlighting.html#highlights)
    for more information on writing queries.
-4. A list of highlight captures can be found [on the themes page](https://docs.helix-editor.com/themes.html#scopes).
+4. A list of highlight captures can be found [on the themes page](https://docs.silicon-editor.com/themes.html#scopes).

 ## Common issues

-- If you encounter errors when running Helix after switching branches, you may need to update the tree-sitter grammars.
-Run the command `hx --grammar fetch` to fetch the grammars and `hx --grammar build` to build any out-of-date grammars.
+- If you encounter errors when running Silicon after switching branches, you may need to update the tree-sitter grammars.
+Run the command `si --grammar fetch` to fetch the grammars and `si --grammar build` to build any out-of-date grammars.
 - If a parser is causing a segfault, or you want to remove it, make sure to remove the compiled parser located at `runtime/grammars/<name>.so`.
-- If you are attempting to add queries and Helix is unable to locate them, ensure that the environment variable `HELIX_RUNTIME` is set to the location of the `runtime` folder you're developing in.
+- If you are attempting to add queries and Silicon is unable to locate them, ensure that the environment variable `SILICON_RUNTIME` is set to the location of the `runtime` folder you're developing in.